Aurora E. Clark

 Aurora Evelyn Clark (born Dec.
 12, 1976) is an American computational chemist.
-She is a Professor in the Department of Chemistry at the University of Utah and a Fellow of the American Chemical Society, American Physical Society, and American Association for the Advancement of Science.
+She is a professor in the Department of Chemistry at the University of Utah and a Fellow of the American Chemical Society, American Physical Society, and American Association for the Advancement of Science.

 Early life and education

-Clark was born Dec.
-12, 1976 in Fresno, California.
-As a young child her family moved to the Methow Valley in north-central Washington State.
-As she grew up on a farm, Clark first enrolled in veterinary science at Central Washington University (CWU), however undergraduate mentoring and research in the laboratory of Joann Peters in the Chemistry Department at CWU inspired a deep love of computational and theoretical chemistry.
-Clark earned her PhD in physical chemistry at Indiana University under the mentorship of quantum chemist Ernest R. Davidson and inorganic chemist Jeffrey Zalesky.
-Her thesis focused upon the development of projection operators to provide new insight into molecular properties related to electron spin pairing.
-She then completed a Directors postdoctoral fellowship at Los Alamos National Laboratory under the mentorship of Richard L. Martin and P. Jeffrey Hay, where she studied the chemical interactions and bonding of heavy element complexes.
+Clark was born in 1976 in a small, isolated town in central Washington.
+As she grew up on a farm, Clark enrolled in veterinary science at Central Washington University and earned her PhD in physical chemistry at Indiana University.
+She then completed a postdoctoral fellowship at Los Alamos National Laboratory where she studied the chemical interactions and bonding of heavy element complexes.